Providing Home Hospitality

 Michael and Connie both pro-future activists and climate hawks, and both on the Board of Advisors of the Religious Naturalist Association (RNA) have spoken to some 2,500 religious and secular groups throughout North America since 2002: from Catholic, Protestant, Anabaptist, and Evangelical Christian churches; to humanist, skeptic, and freethinker groups; to grade school, high school, college, and university classes; to New Thought, New Age, Jewish, and Eastern Spirituality gatherings.
 They have been in the pulpit of nearly 500 Unitarian Universalist churches or fellowships and their work was featured on the cover of the UUA national membership magazine, the UU WORLD, twice: in 1997 and again in 2006.

 Re Honoraria: Michael and Connie have no standard fee, preferring to trust the budget and generosity of the sponsoring organization.
-For Sunday services most churches offer an honorarium in the range of $200 - $600, depending on the size of the congregation.
-Travel reimbursement and home hospitality are also generally extended.
+For Sunday services most churches offer an honorarium in the range of $200 - $600, depending on the size of the congregation and number of services.
+Home hospitality is vital, as our itinerant lifestyle would not be affordable if we had to stay in motels.
 Follow-up programs usually Sunday afternoon or eve, or some evening the following week as well as stand-alone 1-2 hour programs, are typically offered free of charge or on a donation/love offering basis, as that tends to ensure the most number of visitors.
 (Many churches find that Michael's evening program is one of the larger community outreach events of the year.)
 For endowed lectures, retreats, denominational gatherings, summer camps, and half-day, full-day, or longer workshops, some churches and organizations have extended as much as $3,000 - $6,000, usually for 2-5 presentations, but for other churches and secular groups it's been in the $1,000 - $2,500 ballpark.
-The main way that Michael and Connie have supported themselves over the past 16 years is by setting up a table of self-serve books and DVDs wherever people congregate for coffee and refreshments.
+The main way that Michael and Connie have supported themselves over the past 16 years is by setting up a table of self-serve books, audios, and videos wherever people congregate for coffee and refreshments.
 (Also see "Home Hospitality".)

-Connie's audio, video, and text publications Michael's audio, video, and text publications Michael's personal / media website Deep Sustainability "Scripture" page
+Connie's audio, video, and text publications Michael's audio, video, and text publications Deep Sustainability "Scripture" page

 The following 3 short essays express the heart and soul of Rev. Dowd's pro-science, pro-future prophetic message...